AidanOrefice/MicroprocessorsLab/README.md

 # Guitar Pedal Project - Microprocessor Lab

-Repository for Physics Year 3 microprocessors lab, for the design and production of Digital Delay guitar pedal.
+Repository for Physics Year 3 microprocessors lab, for the design and production of Digital Delay guitar effect.

 These programs are all written in Assembly code.